maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 The regular 5-cell is a collection of four congruent regular tetrahedrons.
 One regular tetrahedron is fixed at the center.
 Four tetrahedrons are constructed to share a face with the center tetrahedron.

-In this algorithm we calculate the folded state of the folded 5-cell net to determine the angle needed to fully fold the 5-cell net into a five-cell.
-Below the apex is the value of the folded state of the vertex opposite to the face shared with the centra tetrahedron for each of the outer tetrahedrons.
+In this algorithm we calculate the folded state of the five-cell net to determine the angle needed to fully fold the net into a five-cell.
+Below the apex is the value of the folded state of the vertex opposite to the face shared with the center tetrahedron for each of the outer tetrahedrons.

 ```c#
 //8 points on unfolded fivecell